-Note: Because on-site interpreters must be contacted in advance, Workers should, whenever possible, determine whether an on-site interpreter will be necessary prior to scheduling a home visit for a limited English-speaking individual.
+Note: Because on-site interpreters must be contacted in advance, Workers should, whenever possible, determine whether an on-site interpreter will be necessary prior to scheduling a home visit for a LEP individual.

-After the interview has been conducted, the Worker must complete the On-Site Interpreter Services Log (W-194B) and submit it to the LESA liaison who scheduled the on-site appointment.
+After the interview has been conducted, the Worker must complete the On-Site Interpreter Services Log (W-194B) and submit it to the LEP liaison who scheduled the on-site appointment.
+Copies of the W-194B logs must be forwarded to the appropriate Regional Office, who after review, will forward them to ORIA.